 Laura Morton is a freelance documentary photographer based in San Francisco.
-Much of her personal work focuses on wealth and the issues that surround it.
 She has been featured in National Geographic Magazine, German GEO, the international editions of Marie Claire, Newsweek Japan, The British Journal of Photography, 6 Mois, IO Donna, The Wall Street Journal, The New York Times and various other publications.

 Born in 1984 in Maryland, Laura grew up in the suburbs of Washington, D.C. and began to pursue a career in photography during her undergraduate studies at the University of North Carolina at Chapel Hill where she graduated in 2006 with a degree in Political Science and Journalism.